nahidsaikat/nahidsaikat.com/content/pages/about.md

 template: "page"
 ---

-Hi, This is Md.
+Hi, I am Md.
 Nahidur Rahman.
-Backend Developer at KajKey.com.
+I am Software Engineer.

 I consider myself as Pythonista and love to program in Python.
 I also like JavaScript.